 NEED MORE INFO?

 Located on Queensland's east coast, Hervey Bay is the gateway to Fraser Island with an easy 50 minute ferry crossing from Hervey Bay on the Fraser Coast.
-To help you plan, you can simply print directions and choose the best route for your trip with Fraser Island Google Map.

 By road - Self-drive